Billy Dib: IBF featherweight champion

 After nine straight victories, in July 2011 Dib took on longtime contender Jorge Lacierva and captured the IBF Featherweight belt via Unanimous Decision.
 Occasionally getting involved in some wild exciting exchanges, for the most part he boxed a disciplined fight, out-boxing his smaller opponent.

 On 19 November 2011, Billy made the first defense of his title, knocking out Italian challenger Alberto Servidei in 2:38 of the first round from a left hook to the body.

 Dib made his second title defense against Eduardo Escobedo on 7 March 2012 in retaining his title with a seventh-round TKO, his aggressive body attack broke down Escobedo who did not come out for round seven.

 He lost the title to Evgeny Gradovich on 1 March 2013.
 A rematch between the two was scheduled for 23 November 2013, when Evgeny Gradovich won by TKO in the 9th round.

 Dib vs. Farmer

 On 3 August 2018, Dib fought Tevin Farmer for the vacant IBF super featherweight championship.
 Farmer was ranked #4 by the IBF at the time.
 Farmer dominated Dib and dropped him once en route to a convincing unanimous decision win, 120–107, 119-108 and 118–109.

 Dib vs. Khan

 After a brief retirement following a loss to Tevin Farmer in 2018, Dib returned to the ring in August 2019, losing in a WBC welterweight title fight to Amir Khan.
 Dib lost via a fourth-round TKO.
 Khan was ranked #15 by the WBC at welterweight.

 He has fought three times since his come back, twice in 2019, once in 2021.
-He is brothers to professional boxer, Youssef, and New South Wales Labor MP, Jihad.